 Toco was created in 2010, 9 years before the writing of this article.
-Carpenters, volunteers, and staff from the management company, “Backpackers' Japan,” worked together to repair and renovate the old house while still keeping the tasteful, traditional appearance.
+Carpenters, volunteers, and staff from the management company, “Backpackers' Japan,” worked together to repair and renovate the old house, while still keeping its traditional appearance.

-The main feature of Toco is the lovely old-fashioned house itself, and its Japanese garden.
+The main attraction of Toco is the lovely old-fashioned house itself, and its Japanese garden.

-The plastered wall that everyone came together to renovate gently reflects the sunlight pouring in through the glass sliding door.
+The plastered wall that many community members came together to renovate, gently reflects the sunlight pouring in through the glass sliding door.
 During the day, light from the garden side shines brightly on the deep amber flooring.
-The gently lit guesthouse provides a healing atmosphere to guests viewing the garden from the engawa, a low porch.
+The gently lit guest house provides a healing atmosphere for travelers, as they view the Japanese garden from the porch.

-A rainbow staircase leads to the bar where guests and staff hang out
+A rainbow-colored staircase leads to the bar; a place of gathering for guests and staff

 The bar exterior gives no hint of the traditional Japanese house behind it

 A small, lone bar stands in this populated residential area.
-This bar is the entrance to the guesthouse right behind it.
-The building of the bar was renovated with the traditional house and was reborn into its current form.
-The simple white walls and wooden accents exterior help it blend with the surrounding houses.
+This bar is the entrance to the guest house right behind it.
+The building of the bar was renovated along with the traditional house, and was reborn into its current form.
+The unassuming exterior white walls blends into the neighborhood around it, and accentuates the presence of the wooden doorframe.

 Rainbow staircase in the bar

 Step through the door and the rainbow staircase leading to the second floor immediately becomes visible.
 Painting the staircase was an idea of one of the carpenters that renovated the house.
-The rainbow staircase is now a beloved part of the establishment both to the staff and the guests as well.
+The rainbow staircase is now a beloved part of the establishment both to the staff and the guests.

-At night when alcohol is served at the bar, it becomes a place where not only the staff and guests can gather but also people from the neighborhood can gather to enjoy their company.
+At night, when alcohol is served at the bar, it becomes a place where not only the staff and guests, but also people from the neighborhood can gather to enjoy their company.
 Toco. has many repeat guests; alongside the traditional look and relaxing atmosphere of the guest house, the great encounters they found at this bar must be among their reasons for returning.